nolimarie/SimpleBookSearch/README.md

 GraphQL

 ### Installation
-Clone code from github and then run ` npm install && npm run develop ` in your terminal.
+Clone code from github and then run ` npm install && npm start ` in your terminal.
 You can also go to the deployed site at (<https://simple-book-search.herokuapp.com/>)

 ### License
 ISC